-Any easy and reliable way to insure you have an on-time start is to simply type "Start" in the delay box.
+An easy and reliable way to ensure you have an on-time start is to simply type "Start" in the delay box.
 This will calculate a DC to be set during the 1-hour pre-start interval.
-Remember to consider the variability of weather forecast when setting a start DC for many hours (or possibly days) in advance.
+Remember to consider the variability of the weather forecast when setting a start DC for many hours (or possibly days) in advance.

-After tow-back to the starting line, a preparatory $\underline{\text{flag}}$ (Blue Peter) will be displayed in the race window indicating the pre-start phase is in effect.
+After tow-back to the starting line, a preparatory flag (Blue Peter) will be displayed in the race window indicating the pre-start phase is in effect.